This article has been continued from Part 1: Are you actually bottom tier?

 Today, I’m one of the most secure people there are.

 I’m fit, healthy, good looking, debt free, financially independent, well read, well connected – and I have more influence than 99.99% of people (I’m reaching tens of thousands of people via this blog and Twitter).

 Had I had a regular schooling experience, I would not have been heavily insecure, I’d have never joined the gym, I’d probably be working a job I hate just like every other “well rounded” chump in the world.

 This website would not have been in existence, that’s for sure.

 No one is fully secure, especially in the beginning.
 Insecurity is motivation that lost its way.

 You can COMPLETELY OVERHAUL your life in 1 – 2 years.

 Hell, you should be overhauling your life every year.

 Insecurity will take you further than any “NEVER GIVE UP” Facebook image every can.
 It’s powerful fuel to help you get started, and keep at it long after you’ve actually “gotten there”.

-At one point, you’ll run out of insecurity and you’ll look back and realize it’s true value.
+At one point, you’ll run out of insecurity, and you’ll look back and realize its real value.